MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-deployment.md

 If the relying party isn't a member of Active Directory Domain, ensure the CA certificate trust chain for the Microsoft Cloud PKI root and issuing CA is installed in the security store of the relying party.
 The appropriate security store varies depending on the OS platform and the hosting application providing the service.

-Also consider the relying party software configuration needed to support additional certification authorities.
+Also consider the relying party software configuration needed to support other certification authorities.

 ### Option 1: Microsoft Cloud PKI root CA